na-na-hi/renget/archive/pmdg_questions.md

 ##Question archive (questions used in previous threads)
 Newer questions are at the top of the list

+>Do Pokemon have instincts?
+Like when a cat Pokemon can't resist the urge to chase after a laser or a dog Pokemon can't help but wag their tail unconsciously—if so, would a former human would fall to these instincts?
+>Are legendaries one-of-a-kind, or are there multiple around the world?
+>You have a job!
+Though, it's quite different from the usual exploration—it's regarding milking a Miltank.
+Despite humans do that with cows and the Miltank in question is fine with it, would you do it or is it such a foreign thought to do?
+>Although you knew that you have "magical powers" and all, when facing a legendary Pokemon in a dungeon, are you brave enough to fight it or would you run away?
+>Do you find the quirky Pokemon annoying or endearing?
+For example, Sunflora's "Oh my gosh", Quagsire's "hmm", and etc.

+>Do machine-like Pokemon like Magnazone...
+Are they actually machines that need maintenance, or was it just a living creature mimicking a machine?
+>What would your reaction be if the boss suddenly used items (Reviver Seeds, Wands, etc.).
+Do you think that's unfair?
+Why?
+>For "interior" mystery dungeons, like caves, are they pitch-black or are they naturally lit up somehow?
+If they're lit up on their own, where does the light come from?
+>What do you think, in your own words, is the overall message of the pmd series?

 >After what the Pokemon Square people have done to you... do you feel obligated to save them?
 >With technology remnants like the powerplant in Rescue Team (which can't possibly be the only one), would you be crazy enough to attempt to restore it (and maybe find clues in the past) or just leave it as it is?